fmerg/pymerkle/USAGE.md

 ### Single record encryption

-_Updating_ the Merkle-tree with a _record_ means appending a newly-created leaf storing the digest of this record.
+_Updating_ the Merkle-tree with a record means appending a newly-created leaf storing the digest of this record.
 A record may be of type `str` or `bytes` indifferently.
-One may call the `.update()` method to successively update with new records as follows:
+One may call the `.update()` method to successively update with new records as follows (usage of keyword essential):

 ```python
 tree = MerkleTree() # SHA256/UTF-8